Australian Stroke Coalition Quality Stroke Service awards and Australian WSO Angels awards

 What data collection time period was used for the awards, and why?

-These time periods ensured most hospitals had the minimum number of patient care episodes required for the awards, and provided the most recent and likely to be complete data for consideration.
+This time period ensured most hospitals had the minimum number of patient care episodes required for the awards, and provided the most recent and likely to be complete data for consideration.

 What was the minimum number of episodes of patient care used for the award calculations?